w3c/wai-about-wai/_about/using-wai-material.md

     > September 2010. <http://www.w3.org/WAI/training/>

 3. You do not suggest that W3C or WAI endorses you or your use of the material.
-4. You abide by the license terms; most are [Creative Commons Attribution 3.0 Unported License](http://creativecommons.org/licenses/by/3.0/).
+4. You abide by the license terms; most are [Creative Commons Attribution 4.0 International License](href="http://creativecommons.org/licenses/by/4.0/).

-**For commercial requests,** for [Creative Commons Attribution-Noncommercial-Share Alike 3.0 Unported License](http://creativecommons.org/licenses/by-nc-sa/3.0/), please contact <wai@w3.org> **and** [Judy Brewer](http://www.w3.org/People/Brewer/).

 ## Finding Which Type of License

 Unless otherwise indicated, all WAI material not covered by another license is published under the [W3C Document License](http://www.w3.org/Consortium/Legal/2002/copyright-documents-20021231), which is usually linked in the document footer as "[document use](http://www.w3.org/Consortium/Legal/2002/copyright-documents-20021231)" or "[Usage policies apply](http://www.w3.org/Consortium/Legal/2002/ipr-notice-20021231)".

-For material under the Creative Commons License, the footer links to the license, such as: "This work is published and licensed under a [Creative Commons Attribution 3.0 Unported License](http://creativecommons.org/licenses/by/3.0/)."
+For material under the Creative Commons License, the footer links to the license, such as: "This work is published and licensed under a [Creative Commons Attribution 4.0 International License](href="http://creativecommons.org/licenses/by/4.0/)."

 ## Let Us Know